phoole/di/README.md

     - a valid callable

-    - a psedudo callable with references (after resolving the references, it is a valid callable).
+    - a pseudo callable with references (after resolving the references, it is a valid callable).

     `OptionalArgumentArray` here can be,